Best Mattresses for Heavy People (2026)

 The Bear Elite Hybrid is Bearโ€™s most high-end mattress.
 It offers luxury features, like zoned support and extra height, while still offering the temperature regulation Bear mattresses are known for.
 Based on our testing results, weโ€™d recommend this mattress to average-weight side and back sleepers, as well as hot sleepers.
 If youโ€™re looking for a cheaper option, check out the Bear Star Hybrid.
 Learn more in our video review.

-I recommend hybrid mattresses for most heavyweight sleepers because they provide the ideal blend of robust support with a touch of softness.
-This perfectly describes the Bear Elite Hybrid, one of our favorite luxury hybrids.
-It features a thick pillow top that provides a gentle contouring, while its coil unit should keep you steady and lifted in any position.
-These springs give the Elite its bouncy feel (for which it earned a perfect responsiveness score) and top-notch edge support (receiving an admirable 4.6/5 rating).
+I recommend hybrid mattresses for most heavyweight sleepers because they usually provide the ideal blend of support with softness.
+Thatโ€™s exactly what you get with the Bear Elite Hybrid, which features a thick pillow top for gentle contouring, and a springy coil unit should keep you steady and lifted in any position with a bouncy feel.

 A close look at a Bear Elite Hybrid mattress